Crypto Adoption Around the World: Argentina

 With the peso’s inflation rate reaching a staggering 276% annually, many Argentinians have turned to cryptocurrencies, particularly stablecoins like Tether (USDT), as a hedge against the rapidly diminishing value of their national currency.

-This trend is evidenced by data from Forbes, which shows that out of 130 million visitors to major crypto exchanges globally, 2.5 million were from Argentina.
-This high adoption rate is further underscored by Argentina’s position as the top market for Binance in terms of website traffic.
+This trend is evidenced by data from Forbes and UberSuggest, which shows that out of more than 130 million visitors to major crypto exchanges globally, an average of 6.6 million organic visits to Binance alone were from Argentina in 2025.

 Interestingly, unlike many other markets where speculative trading or interest in meme coins drives adoption, Argentinians are primarily using crypto, especially stablecoins, as a store of value.
 Many users simply buy USDT and hold it, viewing it as a more stable alternative to the peso.